mako-framework/docs/03_command_line/02_commands.md

 );
 ```

-> Note that boolean arguments are set as optional by default and the value will automatically be set to `false` if not used.
+> Note: Boolean arguments are set as optional by default and the value will automatically be set to `false` if not used.

 Adding the `PromptForMissingArguments` attribute to your commands makes them prompt the user for any missing required command-line arguments.
 To disable prompting, pass the `--non-interactive` argument.
 This is useful when running the command as a cron job to prevent it from hanging due to a missing argument.